30 Apr What is Strategy?

 Never lose sight of the customer, he is the only one that will grant you his money (or not).

-There is no such thing as a timeless strategy.
+There is no such thing as a timeless strategy, only timeless advice on how to create a strategy.